Rachel Newton: Third album and Shee anniversary (2016 – 2017)

 Newton won the 2016 Instrumentalist of the Year at the Scots Trad Music Awards and in the same year won Hands Up for Trad's Ignition Award, an award for artists who are innovating in Scottish traditional music.

 Newton's third solo release was Here's My Heart Come Take It in 2016, which was shortlisted for the Scottish Album of the Year Award in 2017.
 The album was mostly traditional songs in new arrangements, including songs from the Max Hunter songbook and original music for Sir Walter Scott's An Hour With Thee.
 The album featured Lauren MacColl on fiddle and Mattie Foulds on drums.
 The album was well reviewed, receiving four stars out of five from both the Guardian and the Financial Times.

 To celebrate the 10th anniversary of the Shee, with support from Celtic Connections, the band commissioned folk musicians Andy Cutting, Brian Finnegan, Karine Polwart, Martin Simpson, Kathryn Tickell and Chris Wood to write new works for them.
 Each composer gave the band the lyrics with some giving a full score and others giving notes or suggested arrangements.
 The album Continuum comprised four new compositions by the band together with their arrangements of these six compositions.

 The next album from the Furrow Collective, Wild Hog, was released in 2016.
 As with previous releases the album was make up of new versions of traditional songs.
 As well as the four members of the group the recording featured Stevie Jones on double bass and Alex Neilson on drums.
 The album got four-star reviews from The Observer, The Guardian and the Financial Times.

 In 2016 Newton joined Lori Watson, Britt Pernille Frøholm and Irene Tillung of Tindra to release the album Ahoy Hoy under the name Boreas.
 The release was a nautical themed album combining traditional Scottish and Norwegian music.

 At the 2017 BBC Radio 2 Folk Awards Newton won "Musician of the Year" and the Furrow Collective won "Best Group".

 In 2017 Newton announced that she was leaving Emily Portman's Coracle Band and the Emily Portman Trio.

 Current work (2018 – present)

 Fathoms, the third album by the Furrow Collective, was released in 2018.
 As with the previous albums by the group it was made up of new recordings of traditional works.
-For this album songs were taken from New Zealand, Ireland, the USA and Scotland.
+For this album songs were taken from New Zealand, Ireland, the US and Scotland.
 Reviewers praised the use of harmonies and the atmosphere created, with both the Guardian and the Financial Times giving the album four stars out of five.